 Hi!
-I am a PhD candidate in the Statistics Department at Columbia University, advised by Michael Sobel.
+I am a final year PhD candidate in the Statistics Department at Columbia University, advised by Michael Sobel.
 My first name is pronounced [Hayn], and my pronouns are they/them.

 Before coming to Columbia, I was at MIT Media Lab’s Opera of the Future group for an MS where I designed interactive AR musical experiences and helped produce hybrid acoustic+digital musical performances.
 I also received a BS from MIT in Electrical Engineering with a minor in Music.